attaswift/Deque/README.md

 Deques are structs and implement the same copy-on-write value semantics as standard collection types like `Array` and `Dictionary`.

+## Compatibility

+`Deque` on the `master` branch is compatible with Swift 2.2.
+Preliminary support for prerelease versions of Swift 3 is available on the `swift3` branch.

 ## Note on Performance